AtkinsChang/vimrc/README.md

         ./install-vimrc.sh

-3. (Optional, if you want Command-T) Compile the Command-T plugin (You need to have ruby 1.8.7-p358 installed) cd .vim/bundle/command-t/ruby/command-t ruby extconf.rb make
+3. (Optional, if you want Command-T, you need to have ruby 1.8.7-p358 installed) Compile the Command-T plugin

+        cd .vim/bundle/command-t/ruby/command-t
+        ruby extconf.rb
+        make